 What a relief!

-As I sat in my armchair, letting the fact I now had the gift of time waft over me, it became clear what I needed to do.
+As I sat in my armchair, letting the fact I now had the gift of time waft over me, it became clear what I needed to do ongoing.

-I needed to cancel the day.
+I needed to cancel days.
 Do nothing, plan nothing, just withdraw.

 Come to Me, all who are weary and heavy-laden, and I will give you rest.

-There is always the temptation, when appointments are cancelled, to fill the time with other tasks.
-I knew I couldn’t, even though my head was full of great ideas.
-My body was screaming at me.
-I had to listen to it.
+There is always the temptation, when appointments or commitments are cancelled, to fill the time with other things.
+I know I can’t, even though my head is always full of great ideas.
+My body is screaming at me.
+I have to listen to it.

 I chose to be sensible.
 Well, I like to think I chose but in actual fact I really had no choice.

-So if life has got too crazy, too busy and your disease is flaring out of control, it’s really simple….
+So if your life has become too crazy, too busy, and your disease is flaring out of control, it’s really simple….

-Most importantly, please don’t feel guilty about cancelling the day.
+Most importantly, please don’t feel guilty about cancelling the day or ongoing commitments that are no longer right for you.
 It’s not your fault.
-You are absolutely doing the right thing.
+You are absolutely doing the right thing to make necessary changes.

-It’s the “Chronic Illness Non Negotiable Rule”…..Look After Yourself!!
+It’s the one “Chronic Illness Non Negotiable Rule”…..Look After Yourself!!

 If you’re looking for genuine support, care, understanding and friendship, you are so welcome to join my closed Facebook support forum, Medical Musings with Friends .
 It’s a safe place to connect with others living with chronic and complex diseases, who truly understand the daily challenges.
 A warm welcome awaits.